 - All soap ingredients should be weighed with a digital scale, this includes your liquids.
 This picture shows me measuring water for a recipe that called for 20 to 31 ounces of liquid.
 I decided on a mid-range of 26 oz.
 You can see I went over .3 ounces.
 This is okay for liquids, but not okay for oils and most definitely not okay for lye.
 Those need to be precise.
 More liquid means your soap takes a bit longer to set up (useful if you’re adding honey or beeswax or other items that speed up things) and less liquid means it sets up and is ready to pour into molds faster.

 - (8.)
-Before mixing, make sure your lye and oils are roughly the same temperature in the range of 90 – 125 degrees F. I sometimes add an ice cube or two to my lye solution to cool it faster (remember the water amount can be adjusted by this small amount) or set my pan of oil down into a sink filled with a few inches of water and ice cubes if it needs cooling.
+Before mixing, make sure your lye and oils are roughly the same temperature in the range of 90 – 115 degrees F. It’s okay if they’re 10 or even 20 degrees different than each other though.
+I sometimes add an ice cube or two to my lye solution to cool it faster (remember the water amount can be adjusted by this small amount) or set my pan of oil down into a sink filled with a few inches of water and ice cubes if it needs cooling.
 Temperature is a subjective, personal preference that varies between soap-makers.
 Some will only mix at higher temperatures than I list while others let everything sit overnight and mix the next morning at room temperature.
-The main thing is that your lye solution and oils are about the same temperature range when you mix them.
 Once the desired temps are reached, slowly drizzle your lye solution into your pot containing oils and butters.

 - (9.)
 Using a stick blender, start combining the lye solution and oils, stopping to occasionally stir and check consistency.
 It only takes a few minutes for most of my recipes to reach “trace” – which means when you drizzle a small bit of the soap mixture over the surface, it will leave a faint pattern or trace before sinking back into the mixture.
 (Click on the picture above, which demonstrates this.)
 My first several batches of soap were made without using a stick blender.
 Every single one failed.
 I highly highly HIGHLY recommend using one.
 I have one by Cuisinart that I’ve had for many years.
 Make sure you use it strictly for soap making and not for food use.
 Once trace is reached, you’ll add any extras such as honey, oatmeal, natural colorants, and essential oils and blend for just a bit more until they are all incorporated.